wp-plugins/masonry-post-gallery/readme.txt

 Possible values:  true, false

+== MPG Image Appearance & Layout Parameters ==

 = max_width =
 Limits the maximum width of each image.
 Setting this will form a column layout of the same width.
 Smaller items won’t be affected.

-Default value:    "300px"
+Default value:    "none"

-Possible values:  "##px" or "##%" or "auto"
+Possible values:  "##px" or "none", e.g. "300px"

 = max_height =
 Limits the maximum height of each image.

-Default value:    "300px"
+Default value:    "none"

-Possible values:  "##px" or "##%" or "auto"
+Possible values:  "##px" or "none", e.g. "300px"

 = width =
 Forces the width of each image, regardless of its actual size.
 This can cause an image to stretch.

 Default value:    "auto"

-Possible values:  "##px" or "##%" or "auto"
+Possible values:  "##px" or "##%" or "auto", e.g. "150px"

 = height =
 Forces the height of each image, regardless of its actual size.
 This can cause an image to stretch.

 Default value:    "auto"

-Possible values:  "##px" or "##%" or "auto"
+Possible values:  "##px" or "##%" or "auto", e.g. "150px"

 = horizontal_spacing =
 The horizontal spacing between each image – measured in pixels.
+Use a thick, background-coloured border for a more exact spacing.

 Default value:    10

 Possible values:  Any whole number, e.g. 0, 5, 25, etc

 = vertical_spacing =
 The vertical spacing between each image – measured in pixels.
+Use a thick, background-coloured border for a more exact spacing.

 Default value:    10